 Agents may have more time in the winter to spend helping individual buyers find the house that meets their exact needs.
 Also, when it comes time to negotiate, agents may have more hours to go to bat for their clients to secure a better deal.

-Take Advantage of Last Minute Tax Savings
+7. Taking Advantage of Last-Minute Tax Savings

-Buying a house in December (rather than waiting until the following spring) can allow buyers to take advantage of last-minute savings on that year’s taxes.
+Buying a house by late December (rather than waiting until the following spring) can allow buyers to take advantage of last-minute savings on that year’s taxes.

-Financing that Home Purchase
+Financing Your Home Purchase

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.